Registry of World Record Size Shells: Lost Operculum Club List of Champions (1950–1987)

-Registry of World Record Size Shells
+Registry of World Record Size Shells (1997–present)

 Following the deaths of Wagner and Abbott, Barbara Haviland continued to compile data for world records.
-In 1997 Kim C. Hutsell acquired the rights from Cynthia Abbott to World Size Records to continue the project as a stand-alone book; those rights were subsequently sold to Don L. Pisor.
+In 1997 Kim C. Hutsell acquired the rights to World Size Records from Abbott's daughter, Cynthia, to continue the project as a stand-alone book; those rights were subsequently sold to Don L. Pisor.
 The first edition therefore incorporated many of the earlier entries, as well as additional data compiled for World Size Records by Haviland.
 The format of the new publication differed from World Size Records in several important ways.
 Significantly, the minimum size threshold was lowered from 2.5 cm to 1 cm.
 In another change, the registry listed taxa alphabetically by species name within families, instead of within genera as they had been previously.
 This system allows for easy comparison between closely related genera, is more resilient to the frequent taxonomic changes that occur at the genus level, and gets around the issue that many shell dealers prefer to lump numerous genera for the sake of simplicity.
 R. Tucker Abbott had himself intended to use this arrangement in the fifth edition of his World Size Records, but died before he could see his plans through.
 Another difference was the presentation of sizes in millimetres to the nearest tenth instead of centimetres to the nearest hundredth, moving the publication in line with standard usage in conchology.
 Finally, references were added for each specimen to aid in identification.
 The opening paragraph of the first edition set out the project's goals and invited submissions:

 While the importance of maximum shell size and its role in the overall scheme of Conchology and Malacology is debatable, it remains one point of continual interest among collectors and researchers.
 The purpose of the Registry of World Record Size Shells is to provide a single publication containing a list of the largest known specimens for as many shelled molluscan species as possible in a format designed for ease of use.
 Undoubtedly, specimens may exist, hidden in museums, universities and private collections, which exceed some of the sizes listed herein.
 It is the sincere hope of the editors that information concerning such specimens be shared with others by submitting accurate and verifiable records to the Registry of World Record Size Shells.

 The largest shell specimens are often housed in museums, but such institutions can rarely commit significant resources towards mensuration, and most records pertaining to museum specimens were collated by volunteers.